 What have the government to offer a traumatised community and a youth culture that celebrates gangsters?
 In the case of the Taoiseach, nothing at all.
 He said that, ‘as soon as I can find a little time’, he would visit Coolock and Kilmore West.
 When he wants to move fast, Leo Varadkar can make room in his diary, such as to meet with Donald Trump.
 Clearly, this crisis of gangland feuding is not a priority for him, nor for his ministers.

-Although Justice Minister Charlie Flanagan came to Coolock Garda Station, he had nothing to announce by way of a new package of assistance for the community.
+Although Justice Minister Charlie Flanagan came to Coolock Garda Station in May 2019, he had nothing to announce by way of a new package of assistance for the community.
 A small amount of investment in sports clubs, for example, goes a long way in terms of giving young people inspiring, constructive role models.
 We only have to look at Katie Taylor to see that.

 Instead of bringing welcome news on the community support side, Flanagan told young people to ‘drop the bling’ and that criminal gangs were ‘all losers.’
 If I were a teenager being told by a landlord worth over €3m to drop the bling and stay away from criminal gangs, my fury at his privileged arrogance would have me reaching for a milkshake.